-- 26. There are not any preconceived ideas about the disciplinary background of the award holder, as long as the discipline is within the humanities and social sciences, but the applicant will need to demonstrate a solid understanding of the relevant issues, including the applicable policy, community, civic and/or business landscape and the systemic challenges that it faces. - 27.
-Successful applicants will be expected to be embedded in and produce relevant analysis and research for the International Crisis Group, and as such will be expected to demonstrate the necessary language skills to work in country.
+- 23. With respect to any of the areas above for the scope of a fellowship, applications must have a contextual focus on places where C40 have partners and programmes and are eligible foci for this call.
+These are South Africa, Kenya, Sierra Leone, Tanzania, Ethiopia, Thailand, Vietnam, Indonesia, Malaysia, Philippines, Brazil, Jordan, and Bangladesh.
+Applicants are expected to incorporate visits and workshops in-country into their proposal.
+It should be stressed that by incorporating visits into a proposal, there is no guarantee that that these will be possible and all visits during the course of the award will be at the discretion of C40 to determine and approve. - 24.
+There are not any preconceived ideas about the disciplinary background of the award holder, as long as the discipline is within the humanities and social sciences, but the applicant will need to demonstrate a solid understanding of the relevant issues, including the applicable policy, community, civic and/or business landscape and the systemic challenges that it faces. - 25.
+Successful applicants will be expected to be embedded in and produce relevant analysis and research for C40, and as such will be expected to demonstrate the necessary language skills to work in country.
 Successful applicants will have the opportunity to engage with wider British Academy work as appropriate.

-Working at and with the International Crisis Group
+Working at and with C40

-- 28. These Fellowships will be fully integrated into the International Crisis Group structure and are placed within a centre and/or research area focussed team at the International Crisis Group: the award holder will have a line manager and additional support and mentoring will be provided. - 29.
-In line with all International Crisis Group staff, the award holder will work remotely.
-There may be opportunities to engage with International Crisis Group offices internationally.
-This could involve potential visits as detailed above. - 30.
+- 26. These Fellowships will be fully integrated into the C40 structure and are placed within a centre and/or research area focussed team in C40's office in London: the award holder will have a line manager and additional support and mentoring will be provided. - 27.
+The award holder will be based at C40's office in London, however, there will be opportunities to engage with C40 offices and partners internationally.
+This could include potential visits as detailed above. - 28.
 Work-planning is a mixture of demand and self-tasking.
 An indicative list of tasks could include: undertaking qualitative and/or quantitative research, contributing to existing projects, scoping and/or conceptualising future research interventions, designing and undertaking surveys, writing papers and shorter notes, oral briefings for officials and policymakers, meeting external stakeholders and partners, as well as speaking at events.
 It is important that the work plan benefits both the award holder and the partner organisation and there is clear added value demonstrated of the award holder and the partner organisation working together in the proposal outlined.
-The award holder will agree the outline of a work programme with their International Crisis Group line manager and team. - 31.
-It is expected that each award holder will develop a range of outputs, however, it is a requirement that each award holder must complete by the end of their award at least one substantial policy paper in their area of interest of around 2,500-4,000 words accompanied by a policy brief of no more than 1,000 words. - 32.
-The ability to communicate clearly and succinctly, highlighting policy relevance to non-experts is of importance to all International Crisis Group work.
-So too is the ability to work collaboratively with others and to do so at pace, sometimes delivering to tight deadlines. - 33.
-The award holder will need to agree to respect International Crisis Group values and standards of behaviour and conflict of interest policies and sign an agreement to that effect.
+The award holder will agree the outline of a work programme with their C40 line manager and team. - 29.
+It is expected that each award holder will develop a range of outputs, however, it is a requirement that each award holder must complete by the end of their award at least one substantial policy paper in their area of interest of around 2,500-4,000 words accompanied by a policy brief of no more than 1,000 words.

+- 30. The ability to communicate clearly and succinctly, highlighting policy relevance to non-experts is of importance to all C40's work.
+So too is the ability to work collaboratively with others and to do so at pace, sometimes delivering to tight deadlines. - 31.
+The award holder will need to agree to respect C40's values and standards of behaviour and conflict of interest policies and sign an agreement to that effect.
 Failure to do so may result in the termination of the Fellowship award.